URUSHIMARU/Britdenek3.5-Lomia-/readme(English).txt

 Estimated clear time is about 2 to 6 hours.

-For feedback, advice, or anything else, please use this forum, my X (

-https://x.com/gol559), or the comment section of this world's trailer (https://youtu.be/EKQ6nWwSyrY).
+For feedback, advice, or anything else, please use this forum, my X (https://x.com/gol559), or the comment section of this world's trailer (https://youtu.be/EKQ6nWwSyrY).

-When playing in multiplayer, please use the included server properties.
-(Server resource packs can be used).

 ◎ Required Settings